-2013 was a wild ride for link building.
-Lots of changes happened last year, changes that appear to make link building irrelevant.
-Is link building really dead in 2014?
+The last few years have been a wild ride for link building.
+Lots of changes have happened, changes that appear to make link building irrelevant.
+So is link building dead?

 This is the second edition (third overall) of Link Building Secrets Revealed that I’ve been involved with.
 Maybe I’m partial, but I feel this is our best LBSR to date.
 I’d say “third time’s the charm,” but I don’t want to negate the first two.

 It’s interesting to observe how the contributions have changed over time.
 In the first and second LBSR, the contributions were heavily tactic based.
 However, this edition of Link Building Secrets Revealed contains a well-rounded mix of tactics, strategies and tips, which include employing a broader and more integrated scope of web marketing disciplines.
 I believe this is an accurate reflection of how the true value of link building relies on the accompaniment of social media, SEO and content.
 Link building is less of the stand-alone powerhouse that it used to be.

 I recently reviewed a site’s backlink profile, which at first glance appeared healthy.
 But with a more in-depth look, I noticed that the velocity in which links were obtained during a two-year period was very unnatural.
 I think it was enough to trigger unwanted attention from Google.

 The site took a risk in acquiring a ton of links, and in return appeared to have been slapped with a penalty.
 However, if they start investing time and effort into gaining quality links at a more realistic pace, through legitimate efforts, they may be able to regain some of their rankings.
 If only they would have done it right in the first place.

 Fewer are the instances where obtaining a few keyword-heavy anchor text links can boost your position in search rankings.
 More often, those tactics are being discovered and penalized.
 For link building to work, you need a well-rounded link profile.
 And you don’t get that with old-school link building strategies.

 - One-way links